Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Introduction

 We note that if an extra $\mathrm{poly}(d)$ factor were allowed in the $\pm \frac{4(\epsilon^2+2\epsilon+2)}{\epsilon}\ln((n+1)d/\delta) W_n$ terms, the lemma would easily follow from Proposition~\ref{prop:tropp} and an $\epsilon$-net argument.
 However, reducing these $\mathrm{poly}(d)$ factors is crucial to the \emph{full parameter range} optimality analysis of our batch algorithm.

-Our proof of Lemma~\ref{lemma:dynamic-martingale-concentration} involves some deep analysis about Lieb's theorem on convex trace functions.
-Besides, we also make the critical observation that the function $\mathrm{Tr}\left(\exp\left(U^{\top}AU\right)\right)$ is bounded by $\mathrm{Tr}(\exp(A))$ with an additive error at most $d$ for any $U$ such that $U^{\top}U\preccurlyeq \mathbf{I}$ and any symmetric $A$.
 The full proof of Lemma~\ref{lemma:dynamic-martingale-concentration} is presented in Section~\ref{sec:pfdy}.
 We believe that Lemma~\ref{lemma:dynamic-martingale-concentration} is a non-trivial addition to the vast family of matrix concentration inequalities and may be of its own interest.